-The Governing Body has set a target for free reserves of six month's expenditure on charitable activities, currently approximately £2m.
+The Governing Body has set a target for free reserves of six month's expenditure on charitable activities, currently approximately $\pounds 2.2m$ .
 However, should the College experience cash-flow difficulties, the Governing Body would, initially, review and defer discretionary capital and maintenance expenditure currently included within the Estate Action Plan.
 Should significant benefactions not be received, then further cash shortfalls will have to be met by realisations from the endowment.
-Such actions have been required during the year under review.

-At 30 June 2021 the College had total funds of £39.2m (2020 £34.2m), comprising £11.4m in unrestricted funds, of which £2.286m is free reserves, after deduction of tangible fixed assets and heritage assets.
-Unrestricted funds have increased in the current year as a result of, principally, the increase in the valuation of investments, and the actuarial gain on pension liabilities.
+At 30 June 2022 the College had total funds of $\pounds$ 39.0 (2021 $\pounds$ 39.2m), comprising $\pounds$ 11.2m in unrestricted funds, of which $\pounds$ 2.4m is free reserves, after deduction of tangible fixed assets and heritage assets.
+Unrestricted funds have reduced slightly in the current year as a result of, principally, the deficit on operating activities and the reduction in the valuation of investments.